$3000 off saturdays | august 2023

 • 11:45pm—Last dance

-• 12:00am—Big send off with sparklers!
+• 12:00am—Big sendoff with sparklers!

 Leave Your Guests Wanting More

 You will save hundreds if not thousands of precious dollars on overtime wages from the DJ, Bar, Photographer, Video guy/gal, and security.
-Most vendor packages start at 5 hours, with tons of logic behind them!
+Most vendor packages start at five hours, with tons of logic behind them!
 Always leave guests wanting more, not wanting to find a secret exit.

 Some weddings won’t have a toast or garter toss/bouquet toss—saving time.
 Some won’t want cutting the cake to be such a huge ordeal, just cut it, pass it around and keep the party going.
 Once you sit down and play out your wedding in your head, jot down your ideas, wants, and needs.